tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * **Education:** Programs affinity, customized curricula, desertion prevention.

-Follow the discussion by asking students the next question:
+Continue the discussion by asking students the next question:

 * Are tree-based algorithms the strongest for classification?

-Ask for one volunteer to answer the question, after listening to student's answer, comment to students some the strengths of tree-based algorithms:
+Ask for one volunteer to answer the question.
+After the student answers, share some of the strengths of tree-based algorithms:

+Tree-based algorithms...

 * Are easy to represent, making a complex model much easier to interpret.

-* Can be used for any type of data: Numerical (e.g., loan’s amount) or categorical (e.g., bank’s name that issues a loan).
+* Can be used for any type of data: numerical (e.g., loan amount) or categorical (e.g., name of bank that issues a loan).

 * Require little data preparation.

 * Can handle data that are not normally distributed.

 * Can avoid overfitting.

-Continue the presentation by showing to students, some of the cases when classical classifiers perform better than tree-based algorithms:
+Continue the presentation by showing some of the cases when classical classifiers perform better than tree-based algorithms:

 * Generally speaking, classical classifiers may be faster.

-* Logistic regression may outperform Decision trees or random forests having a large number of features with low noise.
+* Logistic regression may outperform decision trees or random forests having a large number of features with low noise.

 * SVM also supports linear and non-linear models.